-This document is intended to serve as a brief overview of the Exit Date of Death data set.
+This document is intended to serve as a brief overview and to provide guidelines for using the Cross-Wave Race and Ethnicity file.
 If you have questions or concerns that are not adequately covered here or on our Web site, or if you have any comments, please contact us.
 We will do our best to provide answers.